tatutimonen/F1-bayesian-analysis/README.md

  <p align="center">
    <img src="plots/age_means.png" width="100%" height=auto>
    <p align="center">Figure 2: The probability distribution of the mean parameter for each age.
-Similar trend observations can be done as previously.
+Similar trend observations can be made as previously.
 The posterior probability of the mean parameter of age group 27 being the best was around 92%.</p>
 </p>

  <p align="center">
    <img src="plots/teammate_plot.png" width="100%" height=auto>
-   <p align="center">Figure 3: The distribution of the <i>α</i> parameters for some renowned drivers</p>
+   <p align="center">Figure 3: The distribution of the $\alpha$ parameters for some renowned drivers</p>
 </p>

 ----